 "Life in the slow lane" is our motto here at 12 Palms Farm, a small, family farm in Cocoa, Florida, about 45 minutes east of Orlando.
 Named for the twelve palm trees that line our entrance, 12 Palms Farm not only strives to produce the highest quality farm products, we are committed to doing so while being responsible stewards of wildlife and the environment.
 So strong is our commitment, we have been awarded the Animal Welfare Approved designation.
-This means our small herd of heritage breed, Nigerian Dwarf Dairy Goats and Jersey Cows; our flock of heritage breed, free-range hens; and our herd guardian llama are raised according by the highest welfare standards in the world.
+This means our small herd of heritage breed, Nigerian Dwarf Dairy Goats and Dexter Cows; our flock of heritage breed, free-range hens; and our herd guardian llama are raised according by the highest welfare standards in the world.
 This guarantees us the best milk and milk products, and the best farm fresh eggs you’ll find anywhere.
 12 Palms Farm is a place to relax, reflect, and enjoy the simple pleasures of "life in the slow lane".
 Stop by and share some of these pleasures with us. .